ehOGabi/ehOGabi/README.md

 ### Heyy!!
 I'm Gabriel Eduardo de Miranda 🐢🤙🤙
-* Currently, a Computer Science student at FAM Centro Universitário, studying in the fourth semester
+* Currently, a Computer Science student at FAM Centro Universitário, studying in the fifth semester
 * I'm 20yo, live in São Paulo 🇧🇷, studying to be a programmer
 * Working as Programming Course Instructor
 <br>